GHOSTAZADA/anonymous-web-authentication/README.md

 1. Authenticator checks for a locally stored encrypted `MASTER_SUB`.
     - If found → decrypts using passkey / biometric.
-    - **If not → initiates eID-based flow to refetches the MASTER_SUB and saves it locally.**
+    - **If not → initiates eID-based flow to refetch the MASTER_SUB and saves it locally.**
 2. Computes:
 ```
 PAIRWISE_SUB = SHA-256(MASTER_SUB + RP_TopDomain)